jadecobra/python_tdd_exercises/source/classes/classes.rst

   the test passes.

-* I add an :ref:`assertion<what is an assertion?>` for one more person
+* I add an :ref:`assertion<what is an assertion?>` for a new person

   .. code-block:: python
     :lineno-start: 69
-    :emphasize-lines: 14-18, 20-22
+    :emphasize-lines: 14-18, 20-25

             jane = src.person.factory(
                 first_name='jane',